mariuszklinger/GRSSS/README.md

-**Google Reader Social Sorting Scriptlet**
+**Google Reader Social Sorting Bookmarklet**
 --
-Scriptlet allows sorting your RSSes by "social points" - currently, Facebook's Likes and Twitter's Shares.
+Bookmarklet allows sorting your RSSes by "social points" - currently, Facebook's Likes and Twitter's Shares.

 How to use it: